TheFuseLab/VL.Fuse/README.md

 - Press <kbd>Enter</kbd> and wait for the end of the installation process

-Here is a video of the steps above: [HOW TO INSTALL FUSE (from scratch)](https://youtu.be/496WNsDc1v8)

 ## Getting started

 With vvvv gamma open, press <kbd>F1</kbd> and look for `Fuse` in the help browser.
 You'll see some explanations and howtos to get you started

 ## Supporters
 ### Gold Sponsors